Summary

 • the team observing and getting feedback on the end-to-end journey

-• performance data monitoring of drop out points
+• performance data monitoring of dropout points

 • offline processes and user support, including assisted digital routes, have been designed and tested, especially during public beta